IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 Other sources will act as a Care Services Selective Suppliers (Location Distance option) to update the Facility Registry content.
-Figure 3.2.3-1 shows a federated system of servers sending their content to a Federated Facility Registry using ITI-91 and a mobile app querying facility data using ITI-90.
+Figure 3.2.3-1 shows a federated system of servers sending their content to a Federated Facility Registry using Request Care Services Updates \[ITI-91\] and a mobile app querying facility data using Find Matching Care Services \[ITI-90\].
 Each server can also pull the full combined data set from the Facility Registry as a Care Services Update Consumer as needed.